 In late April I finally made it to the gym to watch testing for the first time.
-The format was simple and I suspect it’s pretty universal among BJJ gyms – head trainers sitting at the front of the room asking people to demonstrate techniques on the curriculum.
-I don’t know if describing the reasons for the test and the focus for each belt color is standard but as a newbie, I appreciated hearing it.
+The format was simple and I suspect it’s pretty universal among BJJ gyms.* The trainers sit at the front of the room and ask people to demonstrate techniques on the curriculum.
+Describing the reasons for the test and the focus for each belt color may not be standard but as a newbie, I appreciated it.
 I doubt Jay’s brand of commentary is considered par for the course, but it would have felt like I was in the wrong place without it.

 A while back, I posted what has become a fairly pivotal piece for me on my dog blog, All Around Dogs.
 The post was entitled Embrace the Awkward and talked about the “conscious incompetence” stage of learning where things feel difficult and, well, awkward.
 While the post relates it to dog training, I’ve taken my own advice to heart and have tried to apply it to every area of my life.
-Continue reading Embrace the Strange(r)→
+Continue reading BJJ: Embrace the Strange(r)→

 I came to a small but powerful realization today.
 In my last post, I lamented the end of my “First Feet” photo album entries.
 I had privately wondered if I could make it a tradition with the next serious guy in my life (not that I’m going there anytime soon) or if that would be too weird.
 I was caught up in how I started it and wasn’t thinking about how it could evolve.
 Continue reading On My Own Two Feet→